Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Methodology

-While the $x$-specific or ``personalized bounds'' \eqref{eq_boundsX} can provide some insights, they are not very useful in applications with continuous variables and/or many discrete cells to evaluate.
+While these $x$-specific or ``personalized bounds'' can provide some insights, they are not very useful in applications with continuous variables and/or many discrete cells to evaluate.
 Moreover, in such cases it is often no longer possible to consistently estimate the conditional bounds and to construct asymptotically valid confidence intervals without further restrictions.
 This is equivalent to estimation of personalized treatment effects under unconfoundedness in high dimensions \citep{chernozhukov2018generic}.
 Therefore, we propose to instead consider heterogeneous effect bounds conditional on a smaller, pre-specified (policy relevant) variables $Z_i$ supported on $\mathcal{Z}$.
 These can be (functions of) any observable variable possibly affecting treatment, selection, and outcome.
 Thus, without loss of generality, we can treat $Z_i = f(X_i)$ where $f(\cdot)$ is a measurable, possibly multi-valued function.
-The true lower-dimensional heterogeneous effects are then defined as The goal is to estimate heterogeneous bounds for any $z \in \mathcal{Z}$.\footnote{In principle, one could also be interested in bounds also conditional on the latent sub-type, i.e.~$E[\theta(X_i)|S_i(1)=S_i(0)=1, Z_i=z]$.
-These always-taker types, however, are usually not known or identified in practice and could therefore not be used e.g.~for choosing an intervention population from a policy maker perspective.
-Thus, we focus explicitly on the expected bound given pre-treatment policy variables that could be used for treatment assignment on a population that potentially consists of all latent sub-types. } The bounds here are for the \textit{predictive causal effect} $\theta(z)$.
-Such a functional parameter allows for evaluating effect heterogeneity along the pre-specified dimensions.
-This is conceptually equivalent to heterogeneity analysis of causal effects when dividing the sample into specific subgroups.
-However, it is more informative as it exploits the full variation in outcomes, selection, and treatment \textit{before} conditioning on the subgroup variables.
-A special case are the \textit{unconditional effect bounds} considered by \cite{lee2009training} and \cite{semenova2020better} \cite{semenova2020better} derives Neyman-orthogonal moment functions $\psi_L(W_i,\eta)$ and $\psi_U(W_i,\eta)$ for the upper and lower effect bounds under the conditional monotonicity assumption, see Appendix \ref{sec_mfunctions1} for the formal definitions.
-They depend on the observed data and a nuisance quantity vector $\eta = \eta(W_i)$ that includes propensity scores, conditional selection probabilities, and conditional quantiles of the observed outcome distribution of the treated.
-These functions serve as approximately unbiased signals for the personalized bounds for the partially identified $\theta(x)$.
-Thus, they can be used for (nonparametric) projections onto lower dimensional sub-spaces such as $\mathcal{Z}$ to obtain the upper and lower bounds \eqref{eq_boundsX}.
-As $\mathcal{Z}$ is of low dimension, this allows for conducting asymptotically valid inference for the heterogeneous causal effect even if the original confounding dimension of $\mathcal{X}$ is large.
-In particular, \cite{semenova2020better} shows that $E[\psi_B(W_i,\eta_0)|X_i] = 0$ for both $B = L,U$ where $\eta_0$ denotes the true nuisance vector.
-Thus, as $Z_i$ is known conditional on $X_i$, the heterogeneous bounds are nonparametrically identified as
+As $\mathcal{Z}$ is of low dimension, this allows for conducting asymptotically valid inference for heterogeneous causal effects even if the original confounding dimension of $\mathcal{X}$ is large.
+The main parameter of interest is then given by This can be interpreted as expected causal effect for the always-takers at ``summary group'' $f(X_i) = Z_i = z$.